wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 ---
 layout: post
 title: "Git basics (automated by a script)"
-excerpt: "Get tips about the most common git commands (including stash, checkout, etc.) executed in a script so can experiment on your own"
+excerpt: "Get tips about the most common git commands (including stash, checkout, etc.) executed in a script so you can experiment on your own"
 modified:
 tags: [git]
 image: